yikang4570/DLC_FILTER_PIPELINE/README.md

 This work was done in the Musculoskeletal Soft Tissue Laboratory at Washington University in Saint Louis.
-While you are encouraged to reach out to the developer of this package with questions, feel free to contact relevant current members as described on the lab website:
+While you are encouraged to reach out to the developer of this package with questions, feel free to contact relevant current members as described on the lab website if you have additional questions or if I do not respond within a reasonable amount of
+time:

 * Prof. Spencer Lake's mSTL @ WUSTL: https://lakelab.wustl.edu